stoerr/AIGenPipeline/examples/codedupfinder/CodeDuplicationFinder.md

 - [result.json](result.json): the best matches in JSON format, as input for further steps
 - [resultevaluation.txt](resultevaluation.txt): LLM rated evaluation.

-Please be aware that Step 5 uses gpt-4o since gpt-3.5-turbo didn't work well on this task, and that might cost a bit
-- even on this small project my experiments today were about $2.

 ## Ideas for improvement

 The GPT-4o rating is a bit expensive.
 It might be a good idea to add a step in between where 3.5 is used to extract